bri3d/VW_Flash/docs/windows.md

 # Let's go!

-# Unlocking the ECU
+## Unlocking the ECU

 * Set aside at 2 hours where you won't need your car.
 The full unlocking process takes about 30 minutes, but if something goes wrong, you'll want time to troubleshoot and return to stock.
 After you've done this once, flashing a new tune (Calibration) takes about 20 seconds.
 * To be safe, it's recommended that your car be on a battery tender, but not required.
 Same for your laptop.
 * Enter the car.
 Turn the ignition on, but the engine off.
 Ensure the key is in range.
 * Pick Get Info again to make sure your hardware interface is still working.
-* Pick "Open Folder..." and navigate to your Unlock folder.
+* Pick "File > Unlock ECU" and select the FRF file from your unlock folder.
-* Select "Unlock" from the dropdown next to the Flash button.

 <img src="windows_images/unlock.png" width="700" />

-* Click "Flash."
+* Click "Unlock ECU."
 * Wait a long time.
 You should see continuous progress updates as the process proceeds.
 * When the process is complete, you should see Finalizing... and then DONE messages in the information box.